Digital Signage in Montreal: Bilingual, Compliant, and Built for Canadian Conditions

 To effectively engage Montreal’s bilingual population:

-• Ensure enough display time for viewers to absorb both versions
+• Give enough screen time for both versions

-• Incorporate universal symbols or icons to reduce text where possible
+• Use universal icons to reduce text where possible

 Well-executed bilingual signage builds trust—and shows respect for Montreal’s cultural identity.